 Key Points:

-• Separate Models: You’ll likely need a separate model for embeddings (for retrieval) and your .h5 model would be used for generation (if it’s a suitable generative model).
+- Separate Models: You’ll likely need a separate model for embeddings (for retrieval) and your

-• Knowledge Base Preparation: You need to have your knowledge base processed, embedded, and stored in a vector database beforehand.
+.h5model would be used for generation (if it’s a suitable generative model). - Knowledge Base Preparation: You need to have your knowledge base processed, embedded, and stored in a vector database beforehand.

-• Generative Model Input/Output: The code for using the .h5 model for generation will heavily depend on its architecture and how it expects input and produces output.
-You might need tokenizers and specific generation functions.
+.h5model for generation will heavily depend on its architecture and how it expects input and produces output.
+You might need tokenizers and specific generation functions. - Complexity: Building a full RAG system involves several components and careful orchestration.

 In summary, while you can technically use a .h5 model for the generation part of RAG if it’s a generative model, the retrieval part typically relies on separate embedding models and vector databases.
-You would build an that orchestrates these components.
+You would build an API that orchestrates these components.